nanahashimoto/E10F-Redesigner/README.md

 ## How to use

-Navigate into the `code` folder and open your terminal/command prompt.
-Then, type the following:
+Click on the green 'Clone or Download button' and hit 'Download ZIP'.
+Unzip the package and navigate into the `code` folder.
+Open your terminal/command prompt in this folder and type the following:

 ```bash
 python3 redesigner.py